willyvvu/ActiveWeaving/README.md

 ![](ActiveWeaving.jpg)

-Working with the MIT [Self Assembly Lab](http://www.selfassemblylab.net), I explored how to fabricate textiles and woven materials able to change shape under different environmental conditions.
-By modifying how the fabric is woven, different behaviors can be "programmed".
+Working with the [Self Assembly Lab](http://www.selfassemblylab.net), I explored how to fabricate textiles and woven materials that change shape under different environmental conditions.
+With such a material, different behaviors can be "programmed" by changing the underlying patterns and geometries used in the weaving process.

 ![](ActiveWeaving2.jpg)